davedx/aerine/README.md

 # Aerine

-## Aerine is an attempt to create a new web framework from first principles.
+## Aerine is an attempt to create a new web framework from first principles

 ### Vision